overturetool/vdm-vscode/README.md

 - **Smart navigation**: Mutiple actions exists for navigating to the definition for a given identifier in a specification: Ctrl + click, the right click context menu or pressing f12 while hovering on the identifier.
 <br><br> <img src="https://github.com/jonaskrask/vdm-vscode/raw/master/screenshots/smart_navigation.gif" width="700">

 - **Debugging**: A debugging session can be initiated using the standard VS Code debug interface.
-This launches the interpter in VDMJ enabling commands to be issued through the terminal.
+This launches the VDMJ interpreter enabling commands to be issued through the terminal (See the VDMJ user guide).
 <br><br> <img src="https://github.com/jonaskrask/vdm-vscode/raw/master/screenshots/debugging.gif" width="700">

 - **Proof Obligation Generation**: Proof obligation generation can be performed for a given specification through accessing the editor context menu by right-clicking in the editor window.
 Alternatively the explorer contex menu can be used by right-clicking a vdm file in the explorer window.